 Strategic Asset Allocation involves setting a Benchmark Asset Allocation for the long-term (but subject to reviews).
-Asset allocation may be adjusted with the aim of adding value to the performance of this Benchmark Asset Allocation through Dynamic Asset Allocation as described below.

 The investment strategy for each Fund is regularly reviewed to ensure an appropriate balance between risk and return and to maximise the likelihood of achieving the Fund's stated objectives.
 Asset allocation modelling is undertaken to assess the impact of potential changes on each Fund.
 Mercer formulates capital markets forecasts and employs proprietary modelling tools to support these processes.